Here's Where to Get Free Coffee on National Coffee Day

 Black Rock Coffee Bar

-Started as a family business in Oregon in 2008, Black Rock Coffee Bar has grown to over 115 locations across seven states.
-In celebration of National Coffee Day, the company is offering any medium size coffee drink for just $3.
+Started as a family business in Oregon 15 years ago, Black Rock Coffee Bar has grown to over 115 locations across seven states.
+In celebration of National Coffee Day, the company is offering any medium coffee drink for just $3.

-Treat yourself to a classic drip coffee or mix it up with a cappuccino, breve, Americano, mocha or cold brew.
+Treat yourself to a classic drip coffee or mix it up with a caramel blondie, Irish coffee or Blackout hazelnut mocha.

 BLK & Bold

-This Black-owned coffee brand is offering a buy two, get one free deal on all coffee items from National Coffee Day, Sept.
-29, through International Coffee Day, Oct.
-1. Customers can also enjoy free shipping .
+This Black-owned coffee brand is offering a buy two, get one free deal on all coffee items from Sept.
+29 to Oct.
+1. Customers also get free shipping.

 Popular items include the company's Smoove Operator dark roast blend coffee ($14 for a 12-ounce bag) and cans of BLK & Bold Nitro Cold Brew ($11.49 for a four-pack).